 Ingredient 3 – You keep up the pace

-Any long-form content can lose momentum.
-It’s important to tell a story with twists and turns to keep the reader invested.
+Long-form content can easily lose momentum, so it’s important to tell your story with twists and turns to keep the reader intrigued.

 Write in short paragraphs and start some sentences with words like ‘But’, ‘Before long’, ‘Suddenly’, ‘Then’ and ‘Immediately’.
 This keeps a sense of pace and drama.
 Use sub-headings every 2-4 paragraphs for speed-reading.

-Ingredient 4 – You point to more success ahead
+Ingredient 4 – Point to more success ahead

-If your brand wants to build long-term relationships with businesses, don’t stop the story once the solution is up and running.
+If your brand wants to build long-term relationships with businesses, don’t stop telling the story once the key events are covered.

-I’ve seen so many case studies leaving the reader hanging at the end.
-There’s no CTA or maybe just the default ‘Contact us’ link.
+I’ve seen so many case studies that leave the reader hanging at the end.
+There’s no CTA, or maybe there’s just the default ‘Contact us’ link.

-Much better to create a custom CTA with a link to a helpful asset or web page on this topic — and warm invitation to discuss challenges and opportunities.
+Much better to create a custom CTA with a link to a helpful asset or web page on this topic — a warm invitation to discuss challenges and opportunities.

 Next steps?